PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -Ast

-Specifies the starting ast.
-The default is the ast of the current file in PowerShell Editor Services.
+Specifies the starting AST.
+The default is the AST of the current file in PowerShell Editor Services.

 ```yaml
 Type: Ast